Stjaertfena/lab-2-undoing-changes/README.md

 ## The assignment

-### Amend last commit (local)
+### Amend last commit
+1. Fork and clone [THIS](https://foo.com) repo, and create a new branch off `develop`
-1. Edit a file and write a bad commit message (the idea is to rewrite this later); don't push it to remote.
+1. Edit [/src/index.html](./src/index.html) by changing the content of the first paragraph.
+Add the change and commmit it, make sure to write a bad commit message (the idea is to rewrite this later); don't push your change to remote.
-1. Note the unique commit hash for the just created commit, for example using:
+1. **Note** the unique commit hash for the just created commit, for example using:
   ```
   $ git show HEAD --no-patch
   ```
   and check the source tree using `gitk`

-1. Now amend the commits using
+1. Now amend the commit using
   ```
   $ git commit --amend
   ```
+  Your default editor (which is most likely going to be [vi](https://en.wikipedia.org/wiki/Vi) or [vim](https://en.wikipedia.org/wiki/Vim_(text_editor))) will open, showing information about the last commit.

-1. Edit the commit message and finalize the process
+1. Edit the commit message and finalize the process by saving and closing the file.
 1. View the last commit again using:
   ```
   $ git show HEAD --no-patch
   ```
-and compare the hash with the previous one. ❓ **Why do they differ?
+  and compare the hash with the previous one.

+  ❓ **Why do they differ?
 And where did the old misspelled commit go?**

 1. Launch `gitk` again and provide the `--reflog` flag, or use the regular `reflog`, see if you can find the now orphaned old commit containing the misspelled message.